 Bernstein reported that Amplifon, an Italian-based company, had sales of about 1.09 billion in 2012, all of it from its 3237 hearing aid retail outlets, which accounted for 9% of retail sales worldwide.
 The Australian company Cochlear, which holds a two-thirds share in the cochlear implant field, had sales of $804, according to the report.

-Big six account for 98% of the market
+Big Six Hearing Aid Makers Account for 98% of the Market

 According to the data collected by Bernstein, the so-called “big six” hearing aid manufacturers richly deserve the term, since among them they accounted for 98% of the world market last year.

 For 2012, the research firm estimated the following market shares in terms of unit sales: